olucurious/Awesome-ARKit/README.md

 * [Rikskit](https://itunes.apple.com/us/app/riksroom/id1443213388?mt=8) - Multiplayer AR space.
 Draw, place 3D models from Google Poly, add images, add text, and play a mini-game in Riksroom.
 * [AR Search](https://itunes.apple.com/us/app/ar-search/id1460715687) - This app lets you search in your physical surroundings for any printed text and track the results in real-time, to give you the best search experience possible.
 * [In The Walls](https://apps.apple.com/us/app/id1522257130) - Uses real time face tracking and AR to put your face in any real world wall.
+* [ThingstAR](https://apps.apple.com/us/app/id1547199958) - An iPad app to explore Thingiverse using AR.
+You can also share AR models as usdz files.

 # Tutorials